burki-lab/Transitions/README.md

 Eukaryota_TSAR_Alveolata_Dinoflagellata_Syndiniales_Dino-Group-I_Dino-Group-I-Clade-5_Dino-Group-I-Clade-5_X_Dino-Group-I-Clade-5_X_sp_Species
 ```

-Using the script `replace_fasta_header.pl`, I changed the fasta headers of the 28S gene as well so they were identical to the 18S gene.
+Using the script `scripts_taxonomy/replace_fasta_header.pl`, I changed the fasta headers of the 28S gene as well so they were identical to the 18S gene.